dshanske/indieweb-post-kinds/readme.md

  * **Listen** - scrobble - listening to an audio post
  * **Watch** - video - watching a video
- * **Play** - playing a game (Under Development)
+ * **Play** - playing a game

+### Reserved ###

+The following Kinds are reserved for future use but will not show up in the interface at this time.

  * **Wish** - a post indicating a desire/wish.
 The archive of which would be a wishlist, such as a gift registry or similar.
 (Under Development)
  * **Weather** - A weather post would be current weather conditions
  * **Exercise** - Representing some form of physical activity
  * **Travel** - Representing a trip
  * **Check-In** - Identifying you are at a place.
 This would use the extended WordPress Geodata.
-   It will require the Simple Location plugin to add location awareness to posts.(Under Development)
+It will require the Simple Location plugin to add location awareness to posts.

-### Future Kinds ###

-With the recent expansion of kinds into passive types of posts, there may be additional ones added.
-Feedback appreciated.
+ * **Tag** - Allows you to tag a post as being of a specific tag, or person tagging.
+ * **RSVP** - A specific type of Reply regarding an event
+ * **Food** - Representing recording what you eat, perhaps for a food diary
+ * **Drink** - Similar to Food
+ * **Follow** - A post indicating you are now following someone's activities
+ * **Jam** - An active kind used to share a song you are recently enjoying, as opposed to a listen, which is merely recording your habits

 ## Future Plans ##

-:q
 	* Contextual response box, hiding/changing options based on Kind selected.
 Example, an RSVP that shows Yes/No/Maybe.
 	* Validate inputs based on type
 	* As of 2.0, customizable displays by type are set to be supported in the code.
 Will be writing some